Nexmo/nexmo-developer/_tutorials/real-time-feed.md

 ### Viber

 As Viber does not support an inbound message into a business account you have an additional requirement to test Viber.
-You would have part of your web app that would request the user supplies their phone number and the symbol they are interested in.
-They could then be sent an initial message which they would have the ability to receive or decline.
+You would have part of your web app that would request the user [supplies their phone number and the symbol](https://github.com/nexmo-community/messages-api-real-time-feed/blob/master/app_funcs.py#L21-L29) they are interested in.
+The user could then be sent an initial message which they would have the ability to receive or decline.
 You would need a valid Viber business account to test this out.
 A [small test program](https://github.com/nexmo-community/messages-api-real-time-feed/blob/master/test-viber.py) is provided to demonstrate testing the generic client with Viber.

 ### WhatsApp